 From Authorization to Allocation

 Authorization for Donation

-Authorization for donation is conducted with the legally authorized decision maker by an Iowa Donor Network representative.
+Iowa Donor Network is responsible for determining the donation potential of every patient for which we are notified.
 For registered donors, the donor’s registry status is shared with the family and a disclosure for donation is conducted with the legally authorized decision maker.